This year, instead of socks and perfume, consider gifts which will make life better all year round.

 1. Gifts with safety in mind

-With a screwdriver and a hammer, you can replace door knobs with levers, install a flexible showerhead and grab bars, or build a ramp out the back door (one in the front is a dead give away to scammers and thieves).
+With a screwdriver and a hammer, you can replace door knobs with levers, install a flexible showerhead and grab bars, or build a ramp out the back door.
+Don’t install a ramp to the front door as that would be a dead giveaway to scammers and thieves.

 2. Technology gifts

-A computer-savvy teen can set up Skype to chat with distant relatives, medication or other reminders on the cell phone or an eyes-on app which notifies you and the doctors if meds are taken within 30 minutes of the time they should be.
+A computer-savvy teen can set up Skype or Facetime to chat with distant relatives, medication or other reminders on the cell phone, or an eyes-on app which notifies you and the doctors if meds are taken within 30 minutes of the time they should be.

-Have you considered a gift book of rides from a driving-eager teenager or a debit card for use with Lyft or Uber?
+Have you considered a gift book of rides from a driving-eager teenager?
+Uber and Lyft both offer gift cards.
 Having a “chauffeur” does not mean losing the independence that comes with driving.

 4. Money Management